devgithub-sl/book-list/README.md

 Pre-requisites
 - Golang Compiler must be installed in your machine (that is it)

-# if u have the compiler installed then do the below command
+# If u have the compiler installed then do the below command
 `go run .`

-# other ways to run this program is to download the following binary in the releases tab and then execute the binary in your machine
+# Other ways to run this program is to download the following binary in the releases tab and then execute the binary in your machine
-# i reccommend that you download the latest binary release in the repo
+# I reccommend that you download the latest binary release in the repo
+# If You feel like no installing the Executable, Feel free to see the below demo of this code
 ```

 # Demo